Armored car (military): First armoured cars

 The first armored car was the Simms' Motor War Car, designed by F.R.
 Simms and built by Vickers, Sons & Maxim of Barrow on a special Coventry-built Daimler chassis with a German-built Daimler motor in 1899. and a single prototype was ordered in April 1899 The prototype was finished in 1902, too late to be used during the Boer War.

 The vehicle had Vickers armor, 6 mm thick, and was powered by a four-cylinder 3.3 L 16 hp Cannstatt Daimler engine, giving it a maximum speed of around 9 mph.
 The armament, consisting of two Maxim guns, was carried in two turrets with 360° traverse.
 It had a crew of four.
 Simms' Motor War Car was presented at the Crystal Palace, London, in April 1902.

 Another early armored car of the period was the French Charron, Girardot et Voigt 1902, presented at the Salon de l'Automobile et du cycle in Brussels, on 8 March 1902.
 The vehicle was equipped with a Hotchkiss machine gun, and with 7 mm armour for the gunner.

-One of the first operational armored cars with four wheel (4x4) drive and partly enclosed rotating turret, was the Austro-Daimler Panzerwagen built by Austro-Daimler in 1904.
+One of the first operational armored cars with four wheel (4x4) drive and partly enclosed rotating turret, was the Austro-Daimler Panzerautomobil built by Austro-Daimler in 1904.
 It was armored with 3-3.5 mm thick curved plates over the body (drive space and engine) and had a 4 mm thick dome-shaped rotating turret that housed one or two machine-guns.
 It had a four-cylinder 35 hp 4.4 L engine giving it average cross country performance.
 Both the driver and co-driver had adjustable seats enabling them to raise them to see out of the roof of the drive compartment as needed.

 In 1907 the Mexican Army formed a Military Motor Service using several Maxwell cars armed with machineguns and modified to carry large amounts of water.
 Those were meant to counter Yaqui raids in desert regions.

 The Spanish Schneider-Brillié was the first armored vehicle to be used in combat, being first used in the Kert Campaign.
 The vehicle was equipped with two machineguns and built from a bus chassis.

 Armored cars saw limited use in the Italo-Turkish War.
 In the spring of 1912, the Italian command ordered that Isotta-Fraschini and FIAT armored cars be sent to Libya for field trials.
 The Italian Automitragliatrice Corazzata Fiat Arsenale mod.
 1912 was used in September 1912 in Libya.

 An armored car known as the Death Special was built at the CFI plant in Pueblo and used by the Badlwin-Felts detective agency during the Colorado Coalfield War.

 At least two Isotta-Fraschini armored cars were in use with the Federal Army in Mexico.